clare's writing

 a sensitive boy believes firmly that he's going to die.

-beautiful words that mean nothing176 words
+beautiful words that mean nothing

 nonsense phrases, rhythm, phonics (a poem).